-- Secure Shell (SSH) was invented in the year 1995, which is a cryptographic network security protocol used for securing data communication over a network.
+- Secure Shell (SSH) was invented in 1995, a cryptographic network security protocol used to secure data communication over a network.
 It permits the command-line to login remotely as well as the execution of specific tasks remotely.
 Various functionalities of FTP are incorporated in SSH.
 SSH-1 and SSH-2 are the latest of its kind.

 - Kerberos is another network validation protocol that was intended for providing a strong authentication between client-server applications with the help of secret-key cryptography.
-According to the Kerberos network validation protocol, all of its services and workplaces correspond to an insecure network, which makes it more secure and responsible.
+According to the Kerberos network validation protocol, all of its services and workplaces correspond to an insecure network, making it more secure and responsible.

 As a security professional, it is essential to know these protocols and where they are used.
 There are scenarios where HTTPS becomes HTTP (basically known as downgrading HTTP attack), or at times where your company page opened without HTTPS or SSL, you can understand that either the link is opened from a spam mail or illicit mail or anyone is trying to perform a phishing attack.
 Or, someone is trying to compromising the internal network by the downgrading of the HTTP attack.